 Value of information analysis can currently only be carried out for one decision node, one or several uncertain nodes and a single utility node.

 11.1 Analysis with discrete uncertainty variable

 - 1. Open the example model Invest.cmp. - 2.
-There are two ways to launch the Value of Information Analysis function, as shown in Figure 124.
+There are two ways to launch the Value of Information Analyser, as shown in Figure 125.